 Skip to main content

-After arriving at Ninety Six, Tarleton requested additional forces to pursue Morgan’s army to what he correctly surmised was their true destination: the Broad River.
-On January 16, 1781, Morgan arrived at the river and decided to make a final stand at Cowpens, cornering his force in the bend of the Broad River.
-By afternoon, Morgan rendezvoused with several hundred additional soldiers, including Andrew Pickens’ militia, and determined that his force of roughly 1,000 men (which he officially reported as 800 to General Greene)2 were capable of fending off Tarleton’s attack.
-Morgan spent the night before the battle talking to as many continentals and militiamen as he could, delivering powerful speeches and rallying his men for the battle to come.
+On January 16, 1781, Morgan decided to make a final stand at Cowpens, near Chesnee, at a bend in the Broad River nearby.
+By afternoon, Morgan rendezvoused with several hundred additional soldiers, including Andrew Pickens’ militia, and determined that his force of roughly 1,000 men (which he officially reported as 800 to General Greene) were capable of fending off Tarleton’s attack.
+2 Morgan spent the night before the battle talking to as many continentals and militiamen as he could, delivering powerful speeches and rallying his men for the battle to come.
 Yet privately Morgan remained pessimistic, reporting to General Greene that his, “force is inadequate to the attempt you have hinted at.”3

-Just after dawn on January 17, Tarleton took the bait and attacked head on.
-He ordered 100 dragoons and his artillery to engage the Americans.
-The militia sharpshooters decimated the dragoons, taking particular aim at officers and killing fifteen men within minutes.
+Just after dawn on January 17, Tarleton took the bait and attacked American forces head on at the Battle of Cowpens.
+He ordered 100 dragoons and his artillery to engage American forces waiting for their charge on a 500 square yard grazing pasture.
+The militia sharpshooters decimated the British dragoons, taking particular aim at officers and killing fifteen men within minutes.
 The dragoons retreated and Tarleton then ordered his full infantry force to charge the patriot frontlines.
-Morgan’s sharpshooters also retreated and rejoined the second continental line as the redcoats refocused their attack on the flank of the American force.
-The British inflicted several casualties on the wavering rebels, and a misunderstood order by John Eager Howard led most of his men to retreat.
+At that time, Morgan’s sharpshooters also retreated and rejoined the second continental line as the redcoats refocused their attack on the flank of the American force.
+The British inflicted several casualties, especially on men under Howard, who had confused his order as a call to retreat.

 Tarleton tried desperately to rally his soldiers.
 In a final attempt to salvage the battle, he charged Washington’s cavalry with his mounted British legion.
 During the ensuing skirmish, Washington attacked Tarleton and the two exchanged blows for a brief time.
 His men now greatly outnumbered and quickly losing morale, Tarleton finally ordered a retreat after several minutes of engagement but managed to shoot William Washington’s horse out from under him before leaving the battlefield.

 The battle had lasted under an hour and was a total victory for the Americans.
-110 British soldiers, over 40 of whom were officers, had been killed, another 200 were wounded, and 500 taken prisoner.
+110 British soldiers, over 40 of whom were officers, had been killed, another 200 were wounded, and 500 taken prisoner—nearly eighty percent of his force.
 In sharp contrast, only 12 of Morgan’s men were killed and just 60 had been injured.
-Nine days after the battle, Morgan reported to his friend William Snickers: “I have given [Tarleton] a devil of a whipping.”5 Morgan's soldiers gave a proper burial to all 122 fallen men and proceeded to Winchester, Virginia, where he delivered his prisoners and reunited with Nathanael Greene.
-Greene ordered his army north to search for supplies and prepare for the inevitable engagements to follow with British armed forces.6
+Nine days after the battle, Morgan reported to his friend William Snickers: “I have given [Tarleton] a devil of a whipping.”5 Greene and Morgan’s effectiveness was rooted in their ability to identify and empower militia leaders such as Pickens who had demonstrated skillfulness working with militiamen who possessed varied levels of experience on the battlefield.
+A practical tactician, Morgan ensured that American forces took a field position at Cowpens that played to the strengths of the Continental Army and various state militia groups.

 1. Nathanael Greene to Daniel Morgan, South Carolina, January 13, 1781, in Cowpens Papers, Being Correspondence of General Morgan and the Prominent Actors (Charleston, South Carolina: The News and Courier Book Presses, 1881), 19.